nicm42/100-days-of-code-v2/log3.md

 **Day 69: 19th June 2021**
 I had an idea, tried it, it didn't work.
 I read some React articles and they were interesting and helpful for my general refactoring, but not for this specific problem.
 I had a break today to do a video on Python crash course.
 It was all about the basics of Python you need in order to write anything in it.
 I liked it and I can see why it's suggested for newbies because it feels very English.

+**Day 70: 20th June 2021**
+I finally solved the problem I was having.
+And discovered how useful CodeSandbox is.
+Of course now I have a new problem: my state hooks not using context are not updating in the custom hook.
+Hopefully a break and some more playing around in Code Sandbox will help fix that.
+Although I haven't done everything yet, it's looking so much better from my refactoring.